 Hydrologically Connected

 Two waterbodies are hydrologically connected when one waterbody flows, or has the potential to flow, into the other waterbody.
-For the purpose of this General Order, groundwater is hydrologically connected to a surface water when the groundwater feeds into the surface water(The surface waterin this example is termed a gaining stream as it gains flow from surrounding groundwater.)
+For the purpose of this General Order, groundwater is hydrologically connected to a surface water when the groundwater feeds into the surface water.
+(The surface waterbody in this example is termed a gaining stream as it gains flow from surrounding groundwater.)

-Lateral (including Lower and Lower and Upper Lateral)
+Lateral (including Lower and Upper Lateral)

-A lateral is an underground segment of pipe that transports sewage from a building or property (residential, commercial, or industrial) to a sanitary sewer system main in a street or easement.
+A lateral is an underground segment of smaller diameter pipe that transports sewage from a customer’s building or property (residential, commercial, or industrial) to the Enrollee’s main sewer line in a street or easement.
+Upper and lower lateral boundary definitions are subject to local jurisdictional codes and ordinances, or private system ownership.

-A lower lateral is the portion of the lateral located between: (1) the sanitary sewer system main, and (2) either the property line or the boundary of an established easement.
+A lower lateral is the portion of the lateral located between the sanitary sewer system main, and either the property line, sewer clean out, curb line, established utility easement boundary, or other jurisdictional locations.

-An upper lateral is the portion of the lateral from the building or property, to a clean out closest to the property line or boundary of an established easement.
+An upper lateral is the portion of the lateral from the property line, sewer clean out, curb line, established utility easement boundary, or other jurisdictional locations, to the building or property.

 Legally Responsible Official